kushyanth96/blinkit-grocery-dashboard/README.md

 Power BI Desktop- Main data visualization platform used for report creation Power Query- DataTransformations and cleaning and reshaping and preparation of data DAX(Data Analysis Expression)-used for Calculated Measures and Calculated Columns,dynamic visuals and conditional logic.
-File Format-.pbix for development and .png for dashboard previews.